Eden-Data-Inc/ScopingTools/README.md

 ```python aws_scanner.py --sso --region_name [region_name] --output-xml [file_name]```\
 ```python aws_scanner.py --sso_profile [profile_name] --region_name [region_name] --output-xml [file_name]```

+### To setup Access Keys
+1. Sign in to your AWS Account
+2. Click on your profile on the top left corner and select Security Credentials
+3. Find the Access Key section and click Create access key
+4. Follow the intructions

 ### To setup Role ARN
 1. Create a new role on AWS
 2. Choose an AWS account